bibliography

 Executive summary: Lolita

-Father: Vladimir Dmitrievich Nabokov (politician; d.
-1922 disrupting an assassination attempt)
+Father: Vladimir Dmitrievich Nabokov (politician, d.
+1922 murder)

 Mother: Elena Ivanovna Rukavishnikov (d.
 1939)